scitokens/scitokens.github.io/technical_docs/Claims.md

    The operation definitions are currently kept open-ended and intended to be interpreted by the specific user community.
 The `scope` claim is REQUIRED.

 * *site* (Site): https://scitokens.org/v1/site.
 The "site name" of the service the SciToken is authorized to access.
 Unlike the `svc` claim, the the site name is considered to be within the VO context, although site naming scheme may be organized by a community (such as a grid organization) or between the VO and site.
+Since the `site` is within the VO context, a single service may recognize several site names.
+There is no mechanism to ensure a site name is globally unique.

 * *path* (Path): https://scitokens.org/v1/path.
 The path this token is authorized to access, relative to the VOs base path on a storage system.  _NOTE_: it is understood this path should be normalized to some extent (to consider `/ligo` and `//ligo` the same location), but defining this normalization has not yet been done).